microsoft/FLAML/website/docs/Examples/Tune-AzureML pipeline.md

 ### Requirements

-We recommend using conda to install the dependencies.
+We recommend using conda or venv to create a virtual env to install the dependencies.

 ```bash
 # set up new conda environment